Water Saving Methods in Agriculture: Effective Ways to Reduce Water Consumption on Farms

 Healthy soil contains important structures that retain water much more efficiently than depleted and heavily tilled soil.
+Healthy soil has a structure to it that soaks up water and retains it much more effectively than degraded soil does.
 Critical to maintaining a healthy soil ecology is supplying the soil with plenty of organic matter that nourishes the soil and soil organisms.

-Many permaculture farming methods, such as swales built on contour, inherently hold water on the landscape, reduce (or even eliminate) the need for supplemental watering of crops, and help to restore aquifers.
+Many permaculture farming methods, such as swales built on contour, inherently retain water in the landscape, reduce (or even eliminate) the need for supplemental watering of crops, and help to restore aquifers.

 Many of the commonly traded agricultural crops grown today are grown in large plots of monocultures and require large amounts of water to produce them.
 By growing a variety of less thirsty crops, including perennial crops with deep roots, this should reduce the demand for water in agriculture.
 For example, grapes and olives are crops that require less water for production than tomatoes.

 It is also important to grow crops that are well-suited to local climate conditions.
 In any case, farmers should consider growing crops that are the most appropriate for the local climate.
 This means not growing thirsty crops in a very arid region, but instead growing those crops that are naturally drought tolerant.

 For example, it makes the most sense to grow those crops in a desert-type climate that tolerate more hot and dry conditions, such as fig trees and moringa trees.
 Other examples of drought tolerant crops are olives, tepary beans, quinoa, Gold Coast okra, millet, sorghum, and Armenian cucumbers.